wrzasa/rbsim/README.md

     delay_for time: 100.seconds

+Using `delay_for` causes process to stop for specified time.
+It will not occupy resources, but it will not serve any incoming event either!
+If you need to put a delay between recurring events, you should use `delay` option of `register_event` statement.

 It can also load node's CPU for specified time.
 This is defined with `cpu` statement.
 CPU load time is defined by results of block passed to the statement.
 The parameter passed to the block